Academic English and British Culture

 We offer classes, workshops and lectures led by experienced teachers.
-Our aim is to offer communicative and engaging classes through the exploration of interesting themes and skills.
+Our aim is to offer communicative and engaging classes based on interesting themes and valuable skills.

-Our programmes are all bespoke and our International Programmes Team works closely with our partner universities.
-We find having direct contact is the best way to run our academic programmes to the highest standard.
-We pride ourselves on maintaining close links, listening to our clients and designing tailor made courses to suit the specific needs and interests of our visiting students.
-We also find that by visiting universities on our regular marketing trips, we are better able to understand cultural differences and systems which help us to prepare an entirely suitable learning experience at Hertford College.
+Our academic programmes are all bespoke.
+We pride ourselves on cultivating close links with our partner universities, listening to our clients and designing tailor made courses to suit the specific needs and interests of our students.
+We find that by visiting universities on regular marketing trips, we are able to understand cultural differences and systems which help us to prepare a suitable learning experience, of the highest standard, at Hertford College.

 The length of our programmes can vary.
-We offer courses from two to four weeks and design a programme to specifically suit your students’ needs.
+Courses run from two to four weeks.

-Classes run over four teaching days, usually Monday to Thursday, and the week concludes with a study tour.
+Classes usually run over four consecutive teaching days and the week concludes with a study tour.
 Popular destinations include London, Bath, Stonehenge and Stratford-upon-Avon.
-Our teachers prepare the students by delivering a pre-visit lecture.
+Our teachers prepare the students for the trip by delivering a pre-visit lecture.
 This lecture introduces historical facts, points of interest and hidden gems.
-The students are accompanied on the study tour by their RAs (Residential Advisors) who are well prepared to answer questions and guide the students around the sites in a warm and informative manner.
+The students are accompanied on the study tour by their RAs (Residential Advisors) who are available to answer questions and guide the students around the sites in a warm, informative and professional manner.

 Some of our partner universities award their own credits for our programmes.
 Hertford College and Oxford University are unable to offer credits directly.
-All of our students are presented with an end of course certificate at the formal Gala Dinner drinks reception and we can also offer a short report for each student, upon request.
+All of our students are presented with a certificate at the formal Gala Dinner drinks reception at the end of the programme and we can also offer a short report for each student, upon request.

 I was moved by Blenheim Palace.
 The picture on the ceiling was super intense!